lass-lab/piora/README.md

 ## License

-This project is licensed under the MIT License — see the LICENSE file for details
+This project is based on Cosmos+ OpenSSD, which is licensed under the GNU General Public License v3 (GPLv3).
+Therefore, this modified version is also distributed under the terms of the GPLv3.

+See [LICENSE](./LICENSE) for more information.